reactioncommerce/reaction-docs/developer/how-to-create-a-custom-homepage.md

   layoutFooter: ""
 });
 ```

-3) Create a new React component that renders your index route and
+## Step 3: Create a new React component that renders your index route
-overwrite customize render()

 **/imports/plugins/custom/custom-home/MyStoreFront.js**
 ```js
 import React from "react";